-Goals: • To decrease CMV heavy truck crashes statewide by 15% or by 5% per year, from 182 rollover crashes during CY 2019 to 173 CMV rollover crashes in 2021, 165 in FY 2022, and 157 in FY 2023.
+Goals: • To decrease CMV heavy truck crashes statewide by 15% or by 5% per year, from 182 rollover crashes during CY 2019 to 173 CMV rollover crashes in 2024, 165 in FY 2025, and 157 in FY 2026.

-Program Activities for FY 2021 - 2023: Describe the activities that will be implemented including level of effort.
+Program Activities for FY 2024 - 2026: Describe the activities that will be implemented including level of effort.

-Objectives: • During FY 21-23, MCSD troopers will conduct at least four strike details focusing on CMV heavy trucks in high CMV traffic areas, working eight hour shifts with at least eight MCSD units at each detail.
+Objectives: • During FY 24-26, MCSD troopers will conduct at least four strike details focusing on CMV heavy trucks in high CMV traffic areas, working eight hour shifts with at least eight MCSD units at each detail.
 All details will be worked during peak times and days.
 Data will be monitored quarterly and reported in the MCSAP Quarterly reports.
-To date for FY 2021, there have been 147 CMV rollover crashes according to MS Traffic Records data.
+For FY 2021, there have been 147 CMV rollover crashes according to MS Traffic Records data.
+Preliminary data show total CMV rollover crashes for FY 22 at 191, fatal crashes involving CMV FY 22 at 71, and Fatalities involving CMVs for FY 22 at 78.